Historical Markers in Honolulu County, Hawaii

 Honolulu County Timeline

-This timeline provides a condensed summary of the historical journey of Honolulu County, Hawaii.
+This timeline provides a concise overview of the key events in the history of Honolulu County, Hawaii.

 - 1778 - Captain James Cook lands in Waimea, Kauai, becoming the first recorded European to visit the Hawaiian Islands.